CDSP-SCPO/site-DIME-SHS/content/posts/reutilisation-beQuali.en.md

 ---
-title:  beQuali : concrete cases for the classes in sociology of the family
+title:  "beQuali : concrete cases for the classes in sociology of the family"
 date:   2019-04-19T00:00:00
 ---